martinphellwig/ts_data/site/articles/risk_assessment.rst

 possibility of multiple disruptions taken place over a prolonged period.

-As there are around 600,000 personal in the armed forces, police and fire prevention [4]_ an amount of 1 million residents in action due to discord will likely be enough to collapse the system.
+As there are around 600,000 personal in the armed forces, police and fire prevention [4]_ an amount of 1 million residents in severe discord will likely be enough to collapse the system.

-However not all residents will be taken actions, my estimate is that only half of them will.
+However not all residents will be taken action, my rough estimate is that only half of them will.
 So the amount of affected residents should be at least around 2 million.
 Furthermore the affected area needs to be sufficiently large so it can not be effectively hold under quarantine.

 Realistically a system overload will mostly only occur if 3 out of the 10 [5]_ biggest cities simultaneously collapse in distress.